ROXUL® HOW TO VIDEOS

 How to Build Sound Panels for Better Acoustics

-When looking for a better sound experience in your home theater, music room, office or anywhere else around your home, sound panels made from ROXUL COMFORTBOARD™ IS can help.
+When looking for a better sound experience in your home theater, music room, office or anywhere else around your home, sound panels made from ROXUL COMFORTBOARD™ 80 can help.
 Sound panels can help reduce echo, reverberation, sound reflections and background noise within the space they are installed resulting in improved clarity and better sound quality.
-COMFORTBOARD™ IS is ideal because its high density, non-directional fibers help absorb sound waves and reduce the intensity and propagation of noise.
+COMFORTBOARD™ 80 is ideal because its high density, non-directional fibers help absorb sound waves and reduce the intensity and propagation of noise.

 Get the Right Fit with ROXUL